 4. Consider their experience

 While all CPAs are credentialed prior to offering their services, CPAs with several years of experience will more likely have a deeper understanding of the tax code than a newly certified individual.
-For example, TurboTax Live CPAs have an average of 15 years of experience.

 Find out if your CPA has experience electronically filing tax returns.
 The IRS requires tax preparers who file 11 or more tax returns per year to provide e-filing services, so if a CPA does not offer e-filing, they may not be very experienced.